What is a Birth Control Vaginal Ring?

 How Does the Birth Control Vaginal Ring Work?

 Similar to many birth control pills, the birth control ring contains the hormones estrogen and progestin which mimic the hormones naturally produced by the body.
-These hormones are released and absorbed by the lining of the vagina and they work to stop ovulation (the release of an egg from the ovaries).
-Without an egg, pregnancy is not possible making the birth control ring an effective birth control option.
+These hormones are released from the ring and absorbed by the lining of the vagina and they work to stop ovulation (the release of an egg from the ovaries).
+Without an egg, pregnancy is not possible, making the birth control ring an effective birth control option.

-Each birth control vaginal ring lasts for one month and they should be replaced on time every month.
+Each birth control vaginal ring lasts for three weeks and they should be removed for a week to allow menstruation, then replaced on time every month.
 Because you can, in a way, “set it and forget it” each month, the birth control ring is a great option for those who don’t want to have to remember to take a pill each day.
 Many people even find that the hormones in the ring help to make their periods regular, lighten menstrual bleeding, and reduce the severity of menstrual cramps.